 Just months before Thomas Jefferson's death, his family attempted to alleviate the crushing burden of his personal debt by arranging a public lottery.

 Thomas Jefferson Randolph, to whom Jefferson had entrusted his business affairs in 1817, was forced to admit that, after eight years, he was unable to stabilize them.
 The old patriarch's financial burdens, brought on chiefly by the failure of his estate to handle his large obligations, were staggering.
-This, coupled with the bankruptcy of Wilson Cary Nicholas, whose note Jefferson had endorsed in 1817, gave him the coup de grace.
-The Spring of 1826 was a gloomy one for Jefferson and the household.
+This, coupled with the bankruptcy of Wilson Cary Nicholas, whose note Jefferson had endorsed in 1817, gave him the coup de gr√¢ce.
+The spring of 1826 was a gloomy one for Jefferson and the household.
 The portents for Monticello and its occupants were ominous.

 The bill was presented again after an impassioned plea by Delegate Loyall of Norfolk.
 Delegate Blackburn then moved to lay the bill on the table for several days so that the delegates might have more time to consider the subject.
 After a discussion, Blackburn called for a vote on his tabling motion but it was defeated by 140 to 43.
 The vote on the bill was taken on February 20 and it passed the House by 125 to 62 and the Senate by 13 yeas to 4 nays.

-The bill authorized Jefferson "to dispose of any part of his real estate by lottery, for the payment of his debts."
-A proviso which affected earlier plans allowed no more money to be raised by the sale of tickets than the amount of a fair evaluation.
+The bill authorized Jefferson "to dispose of any part of his real estate by lottery, for the payment of his debts."7 A proviso that affected earlier plans allowed no more money to be raised by the sale of tickets than the amount of a fair evaluation.
 Randolph and Jefferson had hoped that the value of the tickets might be worth not more than $60,000 and this for one prize only, the Shadwell Mills and accompanying land.
-This proved to be very unrealistic because the depressed value of Albemarle County land would necessitate the inclusion of nearly all Jefferson's Albemarle and possibly some of the Bedford lands if the prize were to be attractive.
-When Randolph suggested Monticello might be included, his grandfather was reported to have "turned white," but he realized the hopelessness of the situation and "after a while came into it."
+This hope proved to be very unrealistic because the depressed value of Albemarle County land would necessitate the inclusion of nearly all Jefferson's Albemarle and possibly some of the Bedford lands if the prize were to be attractive.
+When Randolph suggested Monticello might be included, his grandfather was reported to have "turned white," but he realized the hopelessness of the situation and "after a while came into it."8

 When the law authorizing the lottery was passed, Randolph thought of turning to lottery brokers in one of the large northern metropolitan centers.
-He decided in the early Spring that Yates and McIntyre of New York City might handle the scheme.
+He decided in the early spring that Yates and McIntyre of New York City might handle the scheme.
 They agreed, and added their agents' services without compensation.
-Their prospectus advertised that the winning combination would be drawn from 11,477 tickets at $10. each, a rather high figure for that day.
+Their prospectus advertised that the winning combination would be drawn from 11,477 tickets at $10 each, a rather high figure for that day.
 The following prizes were listed:

 1 prize, the Monticello estate valued at per subjoined